What do we do?

 Innovative Technologies – Dynamic and collaborative research and learning experiences through expertise, tools, and platforms.

-- Create a Tech Innovation Hub to enhance the utilization of cutting-edge technologies and expertise within spaces that provide fluid pathways for the UCSF community to design, create, and embed innovative technologies into curriculum and research.
+- Create a Tech Innovations Hub to enhance the utilization of cutting-edge technologies and expertise within spaces that provide fluid pathways for the UCSF community to design, create, and embed innovative technologies into curriculum and research.

 - Create a Center of Teaching Excellence and Innovation to support teaching and learning across the graduate and professional programs through central facilitation and support of UCSF core applications and integrations.